 CapitaLand Development and Ascendas Reit to jointly redevelop 1 Science Park Drive for S$883m

-CapitaLand Development and Ascendas Reit to jointly redevelop 1 Science Park Drive into a life science and innovation campus for S$883 million
+CapitaLand Development and Ascendas Reit to jointly redevelop 1 Science Park Drive into a life sciences and innovation campus for S$883 million

 The site’s gross plot ratio will triple to 3.6